|

 This page is for adults or older children who want to

 God's promises are in the Bible.
-For many many years before Jesus was born, God
+For many years before Jesus was born, God

 promised to send a Savior to save us from our sins.
 You can read more about the Old Testament